-If we are ever going to change some of those views and images of how people view us, people like myself need to be involved in law enforcement so that we can show another side of it and maybe be able to change some of the stereotypes that he [my dad] had growing up.
+If we are ever going to change some of those views and images of how people view us, people like myself need to be involved in law enforcement so we can show another side of it and maybe be able to change some of the stereotypes that my dad had growing up.

-I said if we are ever going to change some of those views and images of how people view us, people like myself need to be involved in law enforcement so that we can show another side of it and maybe be able to change some of the stereotypes that he had growing up.
+I said if we are ever going to change some of those views and images of how people view us, people like myself need to be involved in law enforcement so we can show another side of it and maybe be able to change some of the stereotypes that my dad had growing up.
 It took a little while.
-It wasn’t an overnight thing to sell him on it, but once he saw how much I excelled at it — in terms of getting a lot of awards and accolades, him seeing me wear the uniform — I think he became proud of what I did.
-He told me that he probably couldn’t have done it, but he knew that if I put my heart to it, I could pretty much do whatever it is I wanted to.
+It wasn’t an overnight thing to sell him on it.
+But once he saw how much I excelled at it — in terms of getting a lot of awards and accolades and him seeing me wear the uniform — I think he became proud of what I did.
+He told me he probably couldn’t have done it, but he knew if I put my heart to it, I could pretty much do whatever it is I wanted to.
 Now he’s different.
-I’ve been in law enforcement 35 years.
-He’s like, “Well, you know, you’re not going to stay long.
+I’ve been in law enforcement for 35 years.
+He was like, “Well, you know, you’re not going to stay long.
 You’re not going to like it.”
 Thirty-five years later, “Dad, what do you think about that now?”
 “Yeah, I think you kind of like it, don’t you?”

 I bring to the Commission an open mind.
-I don’t have a side, but I’ve lived both sides.
-The fact that I’ve been a police officer for 35 years, I know what it’s like to be out there.
+I don’t have a side but I’ve lived both sides.
+I know what it’s like to be out there.
 I see what it’s like.
 I hear what they’re saying.
 I understand what they’re saying.
 They have trust in me because I’ve worn the badge.
 I’ve been to Vietnam.
 I’ve paid my dues.
-So, therefore, they value my opinion because they know it’s not going to be slanted.
-They know that if they’re wrong, I’m going to tell them.
-If they’re right, I’m going to tell them they’re right.
-I think that gives me credibility on both sides, and that’s what I’ve been looking for because once you anchor yourself to one position or another, somebody’s got to win or somebody’s got to lose.
+Therefore, they value my opinion because they know it’s not going to be slanted.
+They know if they’re wrong, I’m going to tell them.
+If they’re right, I’m going to tell them.
+I think that gives me credibility on both sides, and that’s what I’ve been looking for.
+Because once you anchor yourself to one position or another, somebody’s got to win or somebody’s got to lose.
 Or somebody’s got to be right and somebody’s got to be wrong.
-But if I consider myself credible, fair, and open to both sides, then I’m able to judge the information I’m receiving.”
+But if I consider myself credible, fair, and open to both sides, then I’m able to judge the information I’m receiving.

 I know what it’s like to be a civilian as a young Black man growing up in St. Louis.
 We could not even go past the circle because the Jennings Police Department harassed young men like myself and didn’t want us going up to the shopping center.
-So, I have felt the racism.
+So, I’ve felt the racism.
 I’ve been a part of car stops.
-Even as a police officer I’ve been stopped for no reason at all.
+Even as a police officer, I’ve been stopped for no reason at all.
 Nothing was wrong with my car.
 I was driving down the street with my wife.
-Police lights.
-I’m looking around trying to figure out what did I do?
+Then, police lights.
+And I’m looking around trying to figure out, “What did I do?”

 He handed me my license and I said, “Officer, are you going to let me know why you stopped me?”
 He said, “Why are you wanting to know why I stopped you?”
-And I said, “Because I’m a police officer and I think I have a right to know why you stopped me.”
+And I said, “Because I’m a police officer and I think I have a right to know.”
 And his whole demeanor… if he could have just disappeared and went to a different planet… the look on his face was just profound.
 His next question was, “Well, why didn’t you tell me?”
 I said, “Why does it matter?”
 It was a teaching moment for him because you never know who you’re talking to.
-I always want police officers to know you don’t know who you stopped and you must treat people as if they’re the President of the United States, because he might be.
-Or he might be related to them.
+I always want police officers to know they don’t know who they stopped and they must treat people as if they’re the President of the United States because he might be.
+Or, he might be related.
 You better treat them with some sort of kindness.

-The officer apologized and was just really embarrassed.
+The officer apologized and was really embarrassed.
 He said, “Why did you do that?”
 “What do you mean?
 What did I do?
-I didn’t do anything.
-I was just a citizen.
+I’m just a citizen.
 I’m in plain clothes right now.
 You stopped me, I asked you why, and you basically blew me off.
 That was your decision.
 I didn’t have anything to do with that.
 Had I been a police officer, would you have done that differently?”
 “Well, I probably wouldn’t even run your license.”
 I said, “Why not?
 There are just as many crooked police officers out there as there are citizens.
 I could be one of them.
-If nobody ever ran my license, I could ride around for years without warrants, as a policeman.
+If nobody ever ran my license, I could ride around for years without warrants as a policeman.
 So, you mean to tell me policemen have a different standard than the citizens have here?
 You wouldn’t even run my license if I was breaking the law?”

 I take those opportunities to teach officers that we’re no better than anyone else.
-The only thing that makes us different is that when we put that uniform on and we put that badge on, we’ve taken an oath to protect the constitution and the laws and the state of Missouri.
-After that eight hour shift, I take that uniform off, I come home, I’m Melissa’s dad, I’m Marie’s husband, and my mom and dad are still mom and dad.
+The only thing that makes us different is that when we put that uniform on and we put that badge on, we’ve taken an oath to protect the Constitution and the laws and the state of Missouri.
+After that eight-hour shift, I take that uniform off, I come home, and I’m Melissa’s dad, I’m Marie’s husband, and my mom and dad are still mom and dad.

 Ya know, we have this — I don’t know what you call it — but in our own minds we feel like we’re better than other people.
 And I don’t ever want that to happen to me.
 So, I drink and hang out with everyday common folks.
-I go out with people that don’t have high school educations.
-I go back to the hood where I grew up at and I talk with the crack heads.
-Hey, it keeps me balanced.
-One thing that policemen have to be careful of is that they forget what it’s like to be on the other side.
+I go out with people who don’t have high school educations.
+I go back to the hood where I grew up and talk with the crack heads.
+It keeps me balanced.
+One thing policemen have to be careful of is that they forget what it’s like to be on the other side.
 You have to stay in touch with your roots.
-You have to forget where you came from.
+You have to not forget where you came from.
 So often, when we think we got to a point where we’ve arrived, we don’t reach down and try and grab other people up with us.
-Instead we talk about them and look down at them and call people criminals and thugs.
+Instead, we talk about them and look down at them and call people criminals and thugs.
 It’s easy to do that.

-But if you want to try to get a relationship with that thug, if you want to try to change that crack head, if you want to try and impact the drug dealer, you’re going to have to get out of his arena.
+But if you want to try to get a relationship with that thug, if you want to try to change that crack head, if you want to try and impact the drug dealer, you’re going to have to get out your arena.
 You’re going to have to get out of your perfect bubble and maybe learn why he got to where he is at.
 There could have easily been a reason why.
 That could have easily been any of us.
-We could have unfortunately made the wrong choice, hung out with the wrong guy, been in the wrong car at the wrong time and the wrong place.
+We could have, unfortunately, made the wrong choice, hung out with the wrong guy, been in the wrong car at the wrong time and the wrong place.

 We have a lot of people in jail.
 Not all of them are bad people.
 Some of them made bad decisions.
 And then we have criminals.
-But we also have a lot of people — and this is the part that policemen can’t seem to buy into — we have a lot of people that just get caught up.
-They get caught up because of lack of education.
-Because they want the same things everyone else in life has:a car, a house, family.
+But we also have a lot of people — and this is the part that policemen can’t seem to buy into — who just get caught up.
+They get caught up because of a lack of education.
+Because they want the same things everyone else in life has:a car, a house, a family.
 But through their own actions, they didn’t go to school.
-As a result of that, they tried to make the fast money out there and they got caught up.
+As a result, they tried to make the fast money and they got caught up.

-So, I think staying balanced allows me an opportunity to stay grounded in where I came from.
+Staying balanced allows me an opportunity to stay grounded in where I came from.
 A lot of police officers tell me they can’t bring themselves to go down to talk with the thugs.
 They can’t do it because they despise them.
 They hate them.
 I say, “When Jesus was underserved, he didn’t spend a lot of time with the good folks.
 He spent time with prostitutes, drug addicts, and drunkards.
-Just go through the bible.
+Just go through the Bible.
 His whole life on this earth was serving people.
-He wasn’t serving people that didn’t need him.
+He wasn’t serving people who didn’t need him.
 He was serving people that did need him.”

 They want a safe community just like anywhere else… How will we ever fix it?
 It’s not going to fix itself.

 We had a shooting in Spanish Lake recently.
-Young boy standing outside and a car drives by and shoots him dead in the middle of the day at four o’clock.
+A young boy was standing outside and a car drives by and shoots him dead in the middle of the day at four o’clock.
 The whole neighborhood is full of people.
-Police came out and asked, ‘Did anybody see anything?’
-‘No.’ I find it very difficult to believe or understand how people expect the police to solve these crimes or get the people who would be cruel enough to shoot an 18-year-old boy when he stood on his porch in broad daylight.
+Police came out and asked, “Did anybody see anything?”
+Not one person.
+Everyone said, “No.” I find it very difficult to believe or understand how people expect the police to solve these crimes or get the people who would be cruel enough to shoot an 18-year-old boy when he stood on his porch in broad daylight.
 If he’ll do it to this 18-year-old boy, what do you think he’ll do to you?
 This young man needs to be off the street and the only way we’ll get him off the street is with cooperation.
-Not one person.

 The code of the street is you don’t talk to the police.
 How do we break down that wall?
 If we want the citizen to help us, we have to be the first to break down the wall because they’re not going to come to us.